As promoters of agile implementations, we explain what they are, what they are not, and what such an implementation may look like.

 What does Agile implementation look like in practice?

+Forget complex definitions for a moment.
 At its core, an Agile implementation is a philosophy of partnership aimed at delivering maximum business value in a dynamic environment.

 It rests on four pillars: